 Let’s look at the usual proof texts used to support NT tithing:

 - Mtt 23:23 – What is the point of this statement?
-It is predominantly a rebuke to the Pharisees for neglecting the weightier issues of the law while scrupulously tithing; thus clearly showing a hierarchy of ethics and the potential of tithing with a wrong heart.
+It is predominantly a rebuke to the Pharisees for neglecting the weightier issues of the law while scrupulously tithing; hence clearly showing a hierarchy of ethics and the potential of tithing with a wrong heart.
 Only secondarily could it be viewed as perhaps an implicit endorsement of tithing.
 Even so, the Pharisees were still living under the OT economy.

 - 1 Cor 9:7-14 – Paul’s reference to the priests and Levites living from the altar (v 13) is a major support for the right of the minister of the gospel to derive their living from the gospel.
 This was done through the tithe under the OT.
 Here Paul explicitly reinstates the principle of levitical service for the new covenant, entailing the covenant community’s financial responsibility.
 Nevertheless, it is not an explicit or categorical reinstitution of tithing (ten percent) for the new covenant, although, at best, it could be possibly read as implicit.